How player data analytics help reduce churn

 Analytics of data can apply to each department specifically, as the platform is cross-organizational, and each manager can take advantage of it for his own purposes.
 But the common denominator for each analytics piece is that it always covers the "why" aspects in support of the "what happened" (number figures) in relation to the product.

-As the customers make comments on many online platforms, including review apps, forums, or social media outlets, their voice forms opinions about the different aspects of a product.
+As players make comments on many online platforms, including review apps, forums, or social media outlets, their voice forms opinions about the different aspects of a product.
 As the data is analyzed and processed, the platform is able to create reports and summaries of every key segment and category which is relevant to companies.

 More tools to figure out churn

-The digital tools promise fast collection and analysis of the customers' voice, and that puts companies in a position to fix a product's category, feature, or segment almost immediately.
+The digital tools promise fast collection and analysis of the players' voice, and that puts companies in a position to fix a product's category, feature, or segment almost immediately.
 Ultimately, they can handle churn better and minimize its damages.